segmentationf4u1t/trae_telemetry_research/README.md

 - **Undocumented Behavior**: No clear disclosure of data collection practices
 - **Community Suppression**: Technical criticism met with censorship rather than engagement

-## Conclusions

-**Key Takeaways:**
-- Telemetry settings appear to be cosmetic rather than functional
-- Extensive data collection continues regardless of user preferences
-- Community feedback mechanisms are compromised by censorship
-- Data collection practices lack transparency and user control

----

 *This analysis was conducted in July 2025 using Trae IDE version PRE-2.0.2 and 2.0.2.
 Network traffic was captured using standard monitoring tools, and all findings are reproducible.
 Community members are encouraged to conduct their own testing and share results through appropriate channels.*